maziarrezaei/ProductivityExtensionMethods/README.md

 - It is an extra totally unnecessary addition to the deployment, especially if you need to deal with strong names and/or signing the assembly.
 This is especially not justified when you did not use the extension methods extensively.
 - Referencing such DLL adds in hundreds of extension methods that pollute your IntelliSense.
 No way to choose only what you need on a project-level basis.
 - You need to add a reference in all your projects in the solution to have it available everywhere.
 Bad practice, on so many levels.
-- You may need to add an extra using statements in ALL your code files to have them available everywhere by default.
+- You may need to add an extra using statement in ALL your code files to make them available everywhere.

 ## How ProductivityExtensionMethods tackles the problem?
 - Referencing nuget package only adds one [T4 Template](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates) file to your project.